-The findings are consistent with the literature on social support among Arab adolescents, a variable that may contribute to reducing violent behavior (Agbaria, 2014), reducing risky behavior (Abu Raya & Agbaria, 2014), coping with stressful situations (Agbaria, Ronen & Hamama, 2012), reducing depression (Agbaria, 2013 and improving mental welfare (Abu Raya & Agbaria, 2014).
-Most of the variables are considered important indices for measuring problems of adjustment among adolescents.
-In other words, personal and social adjustment is strongly associated with the social support that an individual receives: the greater the support, the better the social and personal adjustment (Srivastva & Barmola, 2012).
-Social support is an adjustment factor that contributes to the development of adolescents and nourishes social, educational and academic outputs.
-Good relations with one's parents contribute to a sense of satisfaction and psychological welfare and may be used as measures of personal adjustment.
-It should be noted that every social support system has its own unique importance.
-This explanation possibly receives reinforcement from the fact that low levels of support predict lack of social or personal adjustment, in particular during early adolescence.
-That is, students who build a network of social connections with their peers function better socially than students who suffer from a lack of social support, who are found to lack social adjustment (Wentzel et al., 2004).
-A sense of closeness and connection can thus provide protection against negative affect.
-Good relations with one's parents contribute to a feeling of satisfaction and mental welfare and constitute measures for personal adjustment, which also affects social adjustment.
+These findings are consistent with the literature on social support among Arab adolescents on its contribution to reducing violent and risky behaviour, coping with stressful situations, reducing depression and improving subjective well-being.
+Most of these variables are considered important indices for measuring problems of adjustment among adolescents.
+In other words, personal and social adjustment is strongly associated with the social support that an individual receives: the greater the support, the better the social and personal adjustment.
+Social support is thus an adjustment factor that contributes to the development of adolescents and improves social, educational and academic outputs.

+Each social support system makes a unique contribution to personal and social adjustment.
+Good relations with one's parents contribute to a sense of satisfaction and increased subjective well-being, which may be used as measures of personal adjustment.
+Students who build a network of social connections with their peers function better socially than students who suffer from a lack of social support and are found to have low levels of social adjustment.
+A sense of closeness and connection can thus provide protection against negative affects.

-3. Mental welfare and Social And Personal Adjustment: The findings point to a significant positive correlation between positive affect and personal adjustment and to a significant negative correlation between negative affect and personal adjustment.
+Subjective Well-being and Social and Personal Adjustment

+The findings support Hypothesis 3, pointing to a significant positive correlation between positive affect and personal adjustment and to a significant negative correlation between negative affect and personal adjustment.
 In a regression analysis for predicting personal adjustment it was found that both positive and negative affects are significant for the explanation of variance in that domain.
-These findings are consistent with studies that show that high levels of positive mental welfare can help one cope, since they motivate individuals' social skills (Agbaria & Ronen, 2010).
-People with positive subjective mental welfare respond to negative events faster and therefore cope with them better, because high mental welfare motivates one's social skills, helps in coming to a decision and also promotes creative thinking, while people with low mental welfare find it more difficult to cope with stressful situations (Diener & Diener, 1996; Keyes, 2006).
+These findings are consistent with studies that show that high levels of subjective well-being (SWB) can help individuals cope with stressful situations, because they motivate their social skills, help them reach decisions, and promote creative thinking.
+People with positive SWB respond to negative events faster and therefore cope with them better than people with low levels of subjective well-being.

-Furthermore, the study's findings show a statistically significant positive correlation between positive affect and social adjustment as well as a statistically significant negative correlation between negative affect and social adjustment.
-In a stepwise regression analysis for predicting social adjustment it was found that the contribution of positive affect in explaining variance in social adjustment is not statistically significant, but that the contribution of negative affect is significant.
-In other words, negative affect contributes significantly to students' social adjustment but positive affect is not necessarily a predictor of good social adjustment, despite its contribution to personal adjustment.
+A stepwise regression analysis for predicting social adjustment found that positive affect does not make a statistically significant contribution towards explaining variance in social adjustment, but that negative affect is a significant explanatory factor.
+In other words, negative affect contributes significantly to students' social adjustment, but positive affect is not necessarily a predictor of good social adjustment, despite its contribution to personal adjustment.